Tucson artifacts: Skeptics

 Professor Frank Fowler originally translated the Latin inscriptions on the first items and found that the inscriptions were from well known classical authors such as Cicero, Virgil and Horace.
 He researched local Latin texts available in Tucson at the time and found the inscriptions on the lead items to be identical to the texts available.

 Dean Cumming's student and excavator, Emil Haury, closely examined scratches on the surface of the objects as they were removed from the ground and concluded that they were planted, based partly on a cavity in the ground which was longer than a lead bar removed from it.
 After Cummings became president of the university, his views changed in an unclear manner, possibly due to Haury's skepticism, or the increasing sentiment that the items were nothing more than a hoax and as university president had to take a different stand on the matter.
 George M. B. Hawley staunchly opposed Bent's views about the objects.
 Hawley even accused Ostrander and Sarle as perpetrators of the hoax.

 Possible creator

 A local news article identified Timoteo Odohui as the possible creator of the items.
 Odohui was a young Mexican sculptor who lived near the site in the 1880s.
 The article mentions his possible connection to the site and his ability to craft lead objects.
 Bent wrote that a craftsman in the area had recalled the boy, his love for sculpture of soft metals and his collection of books on foreign languages, and told the excavators this.

 In popular culture

 H. P. Lovecraft alludes to the Tucson artifacts in "The Mound," a short story ghost-written for Zealia Bishop.
 Archaeologist and Lovecraft scholar Marc A. Beherec also argues that the items influenced some of Lovecraft's other writings.

-The Tucson artifacts were featured on The History Channel show America Unearthed in the episode titled "The Desert Cross," on February 22, 2013.
-This episode was criticised for its methodology, its ignorance (or deliberate omission) of the complete text on the crosses, and its conclusions.However, its claims that the metallurgic growth on the items would have taken no less than five decades to grow meaning their age proves they could not have been faked in 1924 as the texts they were supposedly taken from would not have been available to local residents in the 1870s or before.